Lavender-Discord/Lavender/README.md

 ## Fix 1

-Fix 1 is by downloading a plugin called [SmoothScrollPowercord](https://github.com/LynithDev/SmoothScrollPowerCord) for powercord.
-(I didnt find a plugin similar to this for BetterDiscord so if you know of any let me know 👍)
+Fix 1 is by downloading a plugin called [SmoothScrollPowercord](https://github.com/LynithDev/SmoothScrollPowerCord).

 ## Fix 2